Rice 101: Can Slow Cookers Really Cook Rice?

 You’ll also need to pour in more water for a cup of wild rice than you would when preparing white or brown rice.

-How Long Does Rice Take to Cook in a Slow Cooker
+How Long Does Rice Take to Cook Rice in a Crock Pot

 The chart below set out the cooking time for slow cooker rice for different types of rice on the low setting of your slow cooker.
 You will note that short grain rice and long grain rice take less time to cook than brown rice and wild rice.